antonio-pedro-alves-da-silva/Computer-Vault/notes/note-369.md

 ![[print_screen_549.png]]

-Às vezes as pessoas pensam que a força de empuxo aumenta conforme aumenta a profundidade do objeto submerso em um fluido.
+ as pessoas pensam que a força de empuxo aumenta conforme aumenta a profundi Às vezesdade do objeto submerso em um fluido.
 Mas **a força de empuxo não depende da profundidade**.

-Vs = volume do objeto submerso no líquido
+Vs = volume do objeto submerso